-Professional indemnity insurance that protects you and your business
+Professional Indemnity Insurance (PI) that protects you and your business

 No matter how professional, experienced and cautious you are, mistakes can happen.
-Any business that provides a service to customers should consider professional indemnity insurance for its own peace of mind.
+Because of this, any business that provides a professional service to customers should consider professional indemnity insurance for its own peace of mind.

 Sometimes referred to as PI insurance or professional liability insurance, this is an important type of insurance cover for a wide range of businesses, freelancers and contractors.